chouteau/EFScriptableMigration/README.md

 System.Data.Entity.Database.SetInitializer<MyDbContext>(migration);
 ```

-In your assembly creation folder named /Scripts
+In assembly contains DbContext create folder named /Scripts

-Add sql script file like this :
+Add sql script file as **embedded resource** with name "**001-scriptname.sql**" like this :
 ```sql
 if exists(select * from sysobjects where name = 'MyModel' and xtype = 'U')
 Begin